berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 - Highlights the birthday person in a white frame.
 - Birthday icon at the very first card let's HA to remind you the birthday in various ways.
 In my example a notification through telegram.
 - Full screen tablet version
+- Info on creating a sensor that displays multiple birthdays
+- Info on creating the template sensors from the UI
+- Info on how to shorten state attribute messages.
+- Info on creatşng full screen pages on tablet and pc view.
+- Full code explanation line by line

 ## Before we start, we need some third party tools from Hacs: